coderyi/YiDispatchQueue/README.md

 # YiDispatchQueue

-a more convenient tool for using dispatch queue
+a more convenient tool for dispatch queue

 ## Usage